Probiotic supplementation has been at the center of discussion around gut health for decades.

 This may be part of the reason that the research on probiotics looks so mixed.

-The lack of a consistent nomenclature and system for sorting probiotic strains also makes the landscape of probiotic research hard to extrapolate into clinical guidelines.
+The lack of a consistent nomenclature and system for sorting probiotic strains makes probiotic research hard to extrapolate into clinical guidelines.

 Probiotics and strain specificity may have a lot more value in the future as more research is done.

-With our evolving understanding of the importance of the gut microbiome in so many facets of health, understanding the mechanisms and impact of different probiotics could be a big deal in immunity & chronic disease risk.
+We have an evolving understanding of the importance of the gut microbiome in so many facets of health.
+Understanding the mechanisms and impact of different probiotics could be a big deal in immunity & chronic disease risk.

-But the key takeaway here is to be specific with your choice of probiotics based on the symptoms or condition you are trying to address as that will likely be far more effective.
+You should be specific with your choice of probiotics.
+You should base this on the symptoms or condition you are trying to address.
+It will likely be far more effective.

-When using probiotics, it is also important to use them consistently for at least four weeks to see if they are effective or not.
+When using probiotics, it is important to use them consistently for at least four weeks to see if they are effective.